-In July 2005, I was diagnosed with stage 3 Ovarian Cancer.
+In July 2005, I was diagnosed with stage 3B high grade epithelial ovarian cancer.
 I was treated at the Rutgers Cancer Institute of New Jersey and took part in a phase 1 clinical trial using Selenium along with taxol and carboplatin.
-In 2006, I heard that my CT scans were NED( No Evidence of Disease).
+In 2006, I heard that my CT scans showed No Evidence of Disease (NED).

-I have attended the LiveSTRONG Survivors Summits in 2006 and 2008 and volunteered as a Foundation leader for central NJ.
-I also volunteer with the NJ National Ovarian Cancer Coalition, the Kaleidoscope of Hope Foundation, the Cancer Hope Network, the Teal Tea Foundation and the Cancer Support Community Central NJ.
-I am a member of the workgroup for the Gynecologic Cancer chapter of the NJ Cancer Control Plan and the Mercer County Chronic Disease Coalition.
+I attended the LiveSTRONG Survivors Summit in 2006 and 2008 and volunteered as a Foundation leader for central NJ.
+I have also volunteered with the National Ovarian Cancer Coalition, the Kaleidoscope of Hope Foundation, the Cancer Hope Network, the Teal Tea Foundation and the Cancer Support Community Central NJ.
+I am a member of the Hunterdon / Mercer County Chronic Disease Coalition.

 In June 2011, I was was chosen to be a Focus on Research Scholar and attended the annual American Society of Clinical Oncology (ASCO) Conference.
 I had the privilege of attending ASCO again in 2012 and 2015 as a patient advocate on a Conquer Cancer Foundation scholarship.

-Christina Lizaso and I co founded the #gyncsm (gynecologic cancer social media) community on Twitter in 2013.
+Christina Lizaso and I co-founded the #gyncsm (gynecologic cancer social media) community on Twitter in 2013.
 We co-moderator a monthly #gyncsm chat on the second Wednesday at 9pm EST. (More information can be found on Twitter :@gyncsm and on our blog: gyncsm.blogspot.com).

-I am honored to be a the patient voice and co-author (along with Dr Don Dizon) of the book 100 Questions and Answers about Ovarian Cancer (published 9/15).
+I am honored to be the patient voice and co-author (along with Dr Don Dizon) of the book 100 Questions and Answers about Ovarian Cancer (published 9/15).